 - Development of a limp

-Conservative modalities that may be implemented to treat hip pain:
+What conservative or non-surgical modalities may be implemented to treat hip pain?

 - Lifestyle modification